BryanHarrisScripts/Afterglow-Echoes-of-Sentience/OpenSource/1 Million Voices.md

 5. **No Warranties**: The contributions are provided "as is" without warranty of any kind, either expressed or implied.

+**Note:** While you retain copyright over your contribution, by contributing to this project, you agree to license your work under CC BY-SA 4.0.
+This allows others to remix, adapt, and build upon your contribution, even for commercial purposes, provided they give appropriate credit and license their derivative works under the same terms.
+Please ensure you understand the terms of this license before contributing.

 <a href="#top">Back to Top</a>

 ---